LucaCanali/sparkMeasure/README.md

 Stage 3 OnHeapExecutionMemory maxVal bytes => 0 (0 Bytes)
 ```

-- Task-level metrics, from command line:
+- Task-level metrics from the command line:
-    - this is slightly different from the example above as it collects metrics at the Task-level rather than Stage-level
+    - this is similar but slightly different from the example above as it collects metrics at the Task-level rather than Stage-level
   ```
   # Scala CLI
   bin/spark-shell --packages ch.cern.sparkmeasure:spark-measure_2.12:0.22